 7. More Snorkeling

-In fact, my biggest regret from the whole trip was not having an underwater camera.
+My biggest regret from the whole trip was not having an underwater camera.
 Don’t miss an opportunity to snorkel while in Roatan.
 It was one of the highlights of our trip!

 Our trip to Roatan was absolutely perfect!